HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf219.md

 - Updated Container Staging documentation
 - Updated documentation for installation and upgrade for customers running on Portal 8.5 on WAS 8.5/9.0
-- User Management REST API - Searching special characters
+- User and Groups REST API - Searching special characters
 - DXClient - Update on required access roles
 - DXClient - Multiple environment configuration option in node version
 - New documentation about searching the DX Help Center